ckormanyos/boost_math_test_qemu/README.md

 The QEMU test cycle involves the following steps:
   - Compile and link the code to absolute ELF-File.
-  - Use `arm-none-eabi-gcc` for compilation (switch off RTTI, exceptions, etc.).
+  - Use `gcc-arm-none-eabi` for compilation (switch off RTTI, exceptions, etc.).
   - Compile for STM32F429 ARM(R)-based Cortex(R) M4F core.
   - Start QEMU for the target.
   - In another thread (another core/Bash-session), load the ELF-File in a QEMU-debug session controlled by Python GDB script.